Is the baseball actually hurting pitcher performance in the World Series?

-HOUSTON -- Before the Los Angeles Dodgers and Houston Astros take the field for Game 5, there's an interesting report from Sports Illustrated's Tom Verducci, with several pitchers and both pitching coaches claiming the balls being used in the World Series are slicker, making it more difficult to throw sliders.
+HOUSTON -- Before the Los Angeles Dodgers and Houston Astros take the field for Game 5, there's an interesting report from Sports Illustrated's Tom Verducci, with several pitchers and the pitching coaches from both teams claiming the balls being used in the World Series are slicker, making it more difficult to throw sliders.

-Justin Verlander told Verducci about the ball, "It's different.
+Justin Verlander told Verducci: "[The ball is] different.
 I noticed it especially throwing a slider.
 It didn't feel the same.
 The home run I gave up to [Joc] Pederson was a slider."

 Yu Darvish, who got hammered in his Game 3 start, said, "I had trouble with the ball throwing a slider.
 It was slicker."